pquinter/pquinter.github.io/about.md

 You can find my publications from graduate school [here](https://scholar.google.com/citations?user=ERRyb1sAAAAJ&hl=en&oi=ao) and a more comprehensive resume [here](/resume).

-Professionally, I am now thinking about how to leverage RNA biology to develop therapeutics, as a Scientist in Computational Biology at Flagship VL59, Inc in Cambridge, MA.
+Professionally, I will soon be thinking about how to leverage RNA biology to develop therapeutics, as a Scientist in Computational Biology at Flagship VL59, Inc in Cambridge, MA.

 **Find me**